SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-17-covid-vaccines-infertility.md

   anything, e.g., here about syncytin-1.
 But the consensus of all the rest of the literature is "no".
 It's all just
   [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias).

+They almost make it too easy, by ticking off all the checkboxes of conspiracy thinking (in bold above): factually false statements, logical fallacies, moving the goalposts, fake experts, magical thinking, conspiracy tropes, and cherry-picking data.
+Le sigh.

 ## What else ya got?